tomsaleeba/apex-up-alpine/README.md

 Note: this will delete both `production` and `staging` stages AND everything else.

 ## Up profile value
-It doesn't matter if you define a `profile` in your `up.json`, this will still deploy appropriately.
+It doesn't (seem to) matter if you define a `profile` in your `up.json`, this will still deploy appropriately.
 For reference, we define the AWS credentials with only a `default` entry.